kovidgoyal/kitty/docs/glossary.rst

 .. envvar:: KITTY_PREWARM_SOCKET

-   Path to a UNIX domain socket used to avoid Python interpreter startup latency when running kitten or using kitty +launch or kitty +ruunpy.
+   Path to a UNIX domain socket used to avoid Python interpreter startup latency when running kittens, or remote control or using kitty +launch or kitty +runpy.

+.. envvar:: KITTY_PREWARM_SOCKET_REAL_TTY

+   Path to the the PTY used to run the prewarmed process in when using :envvar:`KITTY_PREWARM_SOCKET`.

 .. envvar:: WINDOWID